RedMadRobot/input-mask-android/README.md

 Symbols outside the square brackets will take a place in the output.
 For instance, `+7 ([000]) [000]-[0000]` mask will format the input field to the form of `+7 (123) 456-7890`.

-* `{}` — a block for valueable yet fixed symbols, which could not be altered by the user.
+* `{}` — a block for valuable yet fixed symbols, which could not be altered by the user.

-Symbols within the square and curly brackets form an extracted value (valueable characters).
+Symbols within the square and curly brackets form an extracted value (valuable characters).
 In other words, `[00]-[00]` and `[00]{-}[00]` will format the input to the same form of `12-34`, but in the first case the value, extracted by the library, will be equal to `1234`, and in the second case it will result in `12-34`.